Message template

 # Partials

-Partials begin with >({{> common_css }}).
-Partials enables you to create reusable template snippets.
+Partial tags begin with a >, for example: {{> common_css }}.
+Partials enable you to create reusable template snippets.
 Workato supports nested partials.
 Care must be taken to avoid infinitely recursive partials.

 # Template/partial definition example

-The following is the partial definition (header):
+The following template defines the partial header.

 <div class="header">